*ring ring* Hello?

 The Chips.
 We’ve mentioned them a few times here before.
 I’m sure there are a couple of old ‘Chip’ blogs laying around here, *COUGH* There are probably thousands. *COUGH* Excuse me.

 This one is different though.
 I am certain we haven’t discussed this before and I am a little excited to talk about it.
 What am I blabbering on about?
 Well, my friend, today I am talking about why chips run!

 This is a question we are frequently asked by our customers and fans on the net.
 That along with, “How do I stop chips from spreading?”
 Both questions I am here to answer in as great of detail as possible but, of course, in plain speak so that you (and me) can understand it.
 No jargon today folks!

-Why they Run
+Why Do Chips Run

-First question: Why do chips spread?
+First question: Why do they spread?

 Well, we asked our lead tech this was his answer:

 “A 15o temperature difference between the inside of your vehicle and the external or atmospheric temperature will cause those windshield chips to run.”